-Prior to relying on a certificate, relying parties using certificates of assurance level 2 or higher must check the certificate status via CRLs (or CARLs) or OCSP services, as well as confirming that the authenticity, integrity, and validity of CRLs (or CARLs) or OCSP responses.
+Prior to relying on a certificate, relying parties must check the certificate status via CRLs (or CARLs) or OCSP services, as well as confirming that the authenticity, integrity, and validity of CRLs (or CARLs) or OCSP responses.

 The certificate shall contain a CRL distribution point (CDP) extension indicating CARL or CRL download URLs to aid relying parties in performing the revocation checking process.
 The matter of how often new certificate revocation data should be obtained is a determination to be made by the relying party, considering the risk, responsibility, and consequences for using a certificate that the certificate status cannot be guaranteed.
 See Section 9.6.4 for related obligations.